 Echeveria Peacockii Care

 Echeveria peacockii are sun-loving succulents that require lots of light to encourage healthy growth.
-When grown indoors, they should be given as much light as possible, either in a south- or west-facing window, or beneath a grow light.
-When grown outdoors (especially in hot climates) Echeveria peacockii should be planted in locations that receive some protection from the harshest rays of the day which may burn the delicate leaves.
+When grown indoors, give them much light as possible, either in a south- or west-facing window, or beneath a grow light.
+When grown outdoors (especially in hot climates) Echeveria peacockii should be planted in locations that receive some protection from the harshest rays of the day because it can burn the delicate leaves.

 These succulents require well-draining potting mediums to prevent water from sitting around the roots.
 Commercially available cactus and succulent mixes are perfect for the Echeveria peacockii, or you can easily make your own at home.
 Mix together equal parts regular potting soil, coarse sand, and perlite to create a mix that is coarse, airy, and well-draining.

-Echeveria peacockii are extremely drought tolerant and sensitive to overwatering.
+Echeveria peacockii are extremely drought tolerant and are sensitive to overwatering.
 As a general rule, it is better to under-water these succulents than to overwater them.
 The soil should be allowed to dry out thoroughly between waterings.
+Never let water sit in the rosette.

 Temperature and Humidity

 Native to Mexico, Echeveria peacockii thrive in warm, dry temperatures and do not tolerate frost.
-They can be grown outdoors year-round in USDA zones 9b through 11b, otherwise if you are hoping to grow these succulents outdoors they should be grown in containers that can be moved indoors during inclement weather.
+They can be grown outdoors year-round in USDA zones 9b through 11b, otherwise if you are hoping to grow these succulents outdoors they should be grown in containers that you can move indoors during cold weather.

 These Echeveria are accustomed to growing in poor quality soils and do not require regular fertilization.
 In fact, too much fertilizing can actually do more harm than good - causing leggy growth and fertilizer burn.
 However, they can benefit from an annual application of cactus/succulent fertilizer in the early spring to help boost healthy growth throughout the active growing period.